List of The X-Family characters: The Bronze Dimension (銅時空)

+Zack

-ZackBlood Status: Half-blood.Status: Alive.Fighting Points:31500+Actor: Jiro Wang (汪東城) - Fahrenheit (飛輪海) / Dong Cheng Wei (東城衛).Biography: Zack is a well-known psycho killer from the Bronze Dimension, sent by the Master to the Iron Dimension in attempt to make Xia Tian stronger.
+Blood Status: Half-blood.Status: Alive.Fighting Points:31500+Actor: Jiro Wang (汪東城) - Fahrenheit (飛輪海) / Dong Cheng Wei (東城衛).

+Biography: Zack is a well-known psycho killer from the Bronze Dimension, sent by the Master to the Iron Dimension in attempt to make Xia Tian stronger.

 Because Zack bears a strikingly similar appearance to Gui Long (except he does not have the skull mark on his neck), he been mistaken as Gui Long on many occasions, including the assassination of Bing Xin, as well as Fire Ant Girl and the leader of Bei Cheng Wei (北城衛).

-When Xia Tian finds a way to become stronger than Zack, he is driven back to his dimension.Specialty: Zack can control the "Gui Ling Yan Huo Qiu" (鬼靈焰火球 / Ghostly Fireball) - a fireball that absorbs his target's energy and drain their powers before killing them with it.
-He can also swallow the fireball to temporarily increase his power.Alternate counterparts: Zack's alternate counterpart in the Iron Dimension is Xia Tian while his other alternate counterpart in the Gold Dimension is Wang Da Dong.
+When Xia Tian finds a way to become stronger than Zack, he is driven back to his dimension.

+Specialty: Zack can control the "Gui Ling Yan Huo Qiu" (鬼靈焰火球 / Ghostly Fireball) - a fireball that absorbs his target's energy and drain their powers before killing them with it.
+He can also swallow the fireball to temporarily increase his power.

+Alternate counterparts: Zack's alternate counterpart in the Iron Dimension is Xia Tian while his other alternate counterpart in the Gold Dimension is Wang Da Dong.
 His third alternate counterpart in the Silver Dimension is Sun Ce.